-5 of the BEST time management strategies
+5 of the BEST Time Management Strategies

-Last updated on 9th December 2022
+Last updated on 18th June 2024

-Imagine, just for a second, that when you woke up this morning $86,400 had been deposited into your bank account.
+Imagine that when you woke up this morning $86,400 had been deposited into your bank account.

 It’s not a mistake or a trick.
 It’s yours.
 The only catch is that tomorrow it will be removed and you’ll never be able to get it back.